yakbrother/allons-y/README.md

 ## What is this?

-`allons-y` is a minimal, opinionated CSS system for readable, vertical content.
+`allons-y.css` is a minimal, opinionated CSS system for readable, vertical content.
 It’s not a framework, not a theme, and not a reset (though it uses one).
 It’s just a set of sensible defaults for vertical rhythm, spacing, and readable line lengths—no colors, no fonts, no layout, no nonsense.
 Drop it in, and your text-heavy site is instantly more comfortable to read.

 Inspired by classic book design, modern web best practices, and a little bit of stubbornness about what makes a page feel good to read.